ifperalta/StocksManager/README.md

 - Open the backend service running in port 8000 - http://localhost:8000/ then a response of "Hey!" will appear.

 ### Note:
-This sample code does not connect to a data source.
+This sample code does not connect to a stocks data source.

 ## Demo
 <!-- Demo https://vimeo.com/802498892 -->